Te Ūaka recognises Te Hapū o Ngāti Wheke as Mana Whenua and Mana Moana for Te Whakaraupō / Lyttelton Harbour.

 Every dollar raised gets us one dollar closer to opening!

 Te Ūaka is the name gifted to Lyttelton Museum by Te Hapū o Ngati Wheke.
-It is the Kai Tahu dialect of Te Ūanga, and in English it can refer to a landing place, a place of arrival, or a berthing or mooring place for a watercraft.
+In English it can refer to a landing place, a place of arrival, or a berthing or mooring place for a watercraft.
 And that makes perfect sense for Ōhinehou, the Lyttelton township nestled in Whakaraupō/Lyttelton Harbour on Te Pataka o Rakaihautū/Banks Peninsula.

 Te Ūaka acknowledges the migration of people to this place, starting in the 14th century with Waitaha, then Mamoe and, later, Kai Tahu, and moving through to the British colonial era and more recent arrivals.
 We will tell their stories of exploration - how and why these people came to be here.